lvgl/lvgl/docs/widgets/arc.rst

 --------------------------------

-Another object can be positioned according to the current position of the arc in order to follow the arc’s current value (angle).
+Another object can be positioned according to the current position of the arc in order to follow the arc's current value (angle).
 To do this use :cpp:expr:`lv_arc_align_obj_to_angle(arc, obj_to_align, radius_offset)`.

 Similarly
 :cpp:expr:`lv_arc_rotate_obj_to_angle(arc, obj_to_rotate, radius_offset)` can be
 used to rotate the object to the current value of the arc.

-It’s a typical use case to call these functions in the ``VALUE_CHANGED`` event of the arc.
+It's a typical use case to call these functions in the ``VALUE_CHANGED`` event of the arc.

 Events